Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 ## CMake usage

-Run CMake indicating path to OCCT sources ($CASROOT; in previous example CASROOT equal to /user/home/occt in lin case, and d:/occt in win case) and selected build directory (in prev example build directory is /user/home/tmp/occt-build-release).
+Run CMake indicating path to OCCT sources ($CASROOT; in previous example CASROOT equal to /user/home/occt in lin case, and d:/occt in windows case) and selected build directory (in prev example build directory is /user/home/tmp/occt-build-release).

 It is recommended to use GUI tools provided by CMake: cmake-gui on Windows and Mac, ccmake on Linux.

 ### Windows: